Long Walk of the Navajo: Background

-Navajo–Army conflicts before Long Walk
+Navajo–Army conflicts

-There are many examples of friction between invading European Americans and Navajo groups between 1846 and 1863.
-Manuelito (Hastiin Chʼil Haajiní) and Barboncito (Hastiin Dághaaʼ) reminded the Navajo that the Army was bringing in troops to wage war, it had flogged a Navajo messenger, and opened fire on tribal headsman Agua Chiquito, during talks for peace.
-They argued that the army had refused to bring in feed for their many animals at Ft.
-Defiance, took over the prime grazing land, and killed Manuelito's livestock that was there.
+Friction between invading American settlers and Navajo groups was widespread between 1846 and 1863.
+Manuelito and Barboncito reminded the Navajo that the US Army was sending troops to wage war, that it had flogged a Navajo messenger, and that it opened fire on tribal headsman “Agua Chiquito”, during talks for peace.
+They argued that the army had refused to bring in feed for their animals at Ft.
+Defiance, took over the prime grazing land, and killed Manuelito's livestock there.
 On April 30, 1860, Manuelito and Barboncito with 1,000 Navajo warriors attacked the fort and almost took control.

-Typical truces and treaties said the army would protect the Navajo.
-However, the army allowed other Native American tribes and Mexicans to steal livestock and capture Navajo to be used as slaves.
-A truce between the army and Navajo was signed on February 15, 1861.
-They were again promised protection, but as part of the truce, two of the Navajo's four sacred mountains were taken from them, as well as about one-third of their traditionally held land.
-In March, a company of 52 citizens led by Jose Manuel Sanchez drove off a bunch of Navajo horses, but Captain Wingate followed the trail and recovered the horses for the Navajo, who had killed Sanchez.
+Truces and treaties committed the Army to protect the Navajo.
+However, the Army allowed other Native American tribes and Mexicans to steal livestock and enslave Navajos.
+A truce was signed on February 15, 1861.
+They were again promised protection, but as part of the truce, two of the Navajo's four sacred mountains were taken from them, as well as about one-third of their traditional land.
+In March, a company of 52 citizens led by Jose Manuel Sanchez drove off a bunch of Navajo horses, but Captain Wingate followed the trail and recovered them for the Navajo, who had killed Sanchez.
 Another group of settlers ravaged Navajo rancherias in the vicinity of Beautiful Mountain.
-Also during this time, a party of Mexicans and Pueblo Indians captured 12 Navajo in a raid, and three were brought in.
+Also, during this time, a party of Mexicans and Pueblo Indians captured 12 Navajo in a raid, and three were brought in.